yeokm1/vibrate_alarm_clock/README.md

 ===================

 An alarm clock with vibration and battery monitoring capabilities.
 During an alarm, it plays the Super Mario tune.
 Buttons available to set the alarm, turn off OLED and reset.
 (Date setting not completed)
-This device is meant for my friend's birthday.
+This device is meant as my friend's birthday gift.

 ![Screen](/misc/front.jpg)